nanni00/datalake-table-finder/README.md

 5. If you want to use JOSIE or MATE, you have to create a database that will store their index structures.
 Download the required driver (e.g. postgresql_42.7.4.jar from Maven) and set the path into the JSON configuration files (see below).

+6. If you want to use fastText to create the embeddings, download the model you'd like to use and pass its path in the run configuration file (see scripts/download_fasttext.py).

 ## Testing

 Once you've completed the setup, to run tests create JSON configuration files, which provide all the details needed for the execution.
 Some examples of such files are at scripts/configurations/base.
 You'll need to configure some paths, such as Spark temporary folder, and connection parameters used by database and Spark.